 There’s absolutely nothing as magical as a great song telling a good story.
 Written by Woody Guthrie, “Philadelphia Lawyer” tells the story of a lawyer having an affair with another man’s ‘Hollywood Maid.’

-In the song, the Philadelphia lawyer tried to convince her to get a divorce and go back with him to Philadelphia.
-However, Woody Guthrie ends the song with, “There’s one less Philadelphia lawyer In old Philadelphia tonight.”
-Philadelphia Lawyer was off Guthrie’s 1997 album, This Land is Your Land.
+In the song, the lawyer tried to convince the woman to get a divorce and go back with him to Philadelphia.
+However, Woody Guthrie ends the song with, “There’s one less Philadelphia lawyer in old Philadelphia tonight.”
+The song is on Guthrie’s 1997 album This Land is Your Land.

 This patriotic song pays homage to the military, Philadelphia, America, and past heroes who built the nation.
 It was composed by John Phillip Sousa, an American composer known for his military marches.
-John Phillip Sousa was also known as ‘The March King’ and has over 130 marches in his name.
+Sousa wrote over 130 marches during his career.

 Check out our related article, the best songs about Pennsylvania.